NguyoVictor/botz/README.md

 - Run `npm run dev` then follow the link provided to open the application on your browser.

         npm run dev

 - Repeat the steps on the `Features` section above.

 # License

-- The project is licensed by `ISC`.
+- The project is licensed by `MIT`.